 It can be scary to think about the risk of death because of epilepsy.
-If you know the risk exists, you can take positive action to keep the risk as low a possible.
+By knowing that the risk exists, you can take positive action to keep the risk as low a possible.

 - People with epilepsy have a higher risk of early death than people without epilepsy